 Highlight whatever makes YOUR brand different on your home page, and in your product pages.
 Remind visitors why your products are the perfect choice for them.

-Write persuasive product descriptions
+Write persuasive product descriptions for your shopify website

 Product descriptions have three jobs: